 The Department of Environmental Health Science (EHS) is housed in the Environmental Health Science Building on UGA’s South Campus (Building 1050 on the UGA Interactive Campus Map).
 Our physical address, maps, and driving instructions can be found here.

-The Environmental Health Science Building is approximately 7500 square-feet in size of which over half is laboratory space and the remainder is split between classroom and office space.
-In addition, EHS faculty members have their laboratories in the Paul D. Coverdell Center for Biomedical and Health Sciences and Rhodes Animal Sciences Center.
+The Environmental Health Science Building is approximately 23,679 square-feet in size of which over half is laboratory space and the remainder is split between classroom and office space.
+In addition, EHS faculty members have their laboratories in the Paul D. Coverdell Center for Biomedical and Health Sciences, the Complex Carbohydrate Research Center, and Rhodes Animal Sciences Center.

-The Department of Environmental Health Science houses office space for ten faculty members, two administrative staff, research staff, adjunct faculty, post-doctoral researchers, visiting scholars, and graduate students.
+The Department of Environmental Health Science houses office space for ten faculty members, three administrative staff, research staff, adjunct faculty, post-doctoral researchers, visiting scholars, and graduate students.

 Facilities within the EHS include: